 - if supplied based on a sample or demonstration model, that the goods correspond with the quality, state or condition of the sample or demonstration model and are free from any defects not apparent in the sample or model.

-For more information, view our Guarantees that apply automatically page.
+For more information, view Guarantees that apply automatically.

 Product safety and second-hand goods

 As a business owner, you are responsible for ensuring the products you sell comply with Australian product safety laws.